The Mysteries of Providence

-The Mysteries of Providence is a French animated television series produced by Banco Productions and first shown on TF1's TFOU television program on January 12, 2002.
+The Mysteries of Providence is a French-Hong Kong-Luxembourgish animated television series produced by Protécréa, Banco Productions, Animation Entreprises (Hong Kong) Ltd. and Mélusine Productions, it is first shown on TF1's TFOU television program on January 12, 2002.
 The series is about the adventures of Oscar, a private detective who tries to uncover the secret of Providence alongside his friends the energetic Kate and the inventor Martin.

 Plot

 Before the birth of ice and fire, and many, many years before the existence of the first tribes, seven wise men buried a treasure in an enchanted land, to keep it away from evil forces.
 Today that treasure is in danger, and the only one who can protect it is the one who reads the parchment and confronts the evil powers, to uncover the secret of Providence.